 In September 2018, around 50 leaders of Catholic charities in England and Wales gathered in Rome for a few days, dedicated to leadership development.
-Three of the Directors have written a personal reflection on the experience.
+Two of the Directors have written a personal reflection on the experience.
 This is the first, from Eddie Gilmore, Chief Executive of the Irish Chaplaincy, based in London.

 I get the chance through my work to meet a lot of great people, in some interesting places (from prisons to palaces), and the Caritas Leadership Week near Rome did not disappoint.
 We were a group of fifty, representing a range of Catholic charities and dioceses in England and Wales, staying at Villa Palazzola, a 13th century Cistercian monastery perched above a volcanic lake, Lago di Albano, and according to the website ‘Rome’s best kept secret’.